alandefreitas/futures/docs/motivation.md

     ```

 However, because [std::future] relies on synchronization of a shared state, this initial model is incomplete, hard to
-use, inefficient, and lacks the usual generality of C++ algorithms.
+use, **inefficient**, and lacks the usual generality of C++ algorithms.
+Most implementations could be used for
+useful for a background threads but are unusable in any context where performance is a requirement.
+The usual
+[std::future] will create one thread per task, which either doesn't scale at all or kills the machine.

 ## Previous work

 ### Executors

-The first clear problem identified with [std::async] is we cannot define its executor (or scheduler).
+The first clear problem identified with [std::async] is we **cannot define its executor** (or scheduler).
 That is, we cannot
 define _where_ these tasks are executed.
 By default, every task is executed in a new thread in C++11, which is
 unacceptable to most applications.
 Common executors for these tasks would be thread pools, strands, or GPUs.

 Many [models for standard executors](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p0443r14.html) have been
 proposed [over time](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p0443r14.html#appendix-executors-bibilography)
 .
-In most current models, executors (or schedulers) are light handles representing an execution context _where_ work can
+In most current models, executors (or schedulers) are **light handles** representing an execution context _where_ work can
 be executed.
 The context is usually called an execution context or execution resource.
 Executors might be constructed
 directly from execution contexts or adapted from other executors.

 ### Continuations

-The act of waiting for a [std::future] result is synchronous, which is not appropriate in communication-intensive code.
+The act of waiting for a [std::future] **result is synchronous**, which is not appropriate in communication-intensive code.
 In the original [std::future] model, if a continuation task `B` depends on the result of the first task `A`, we only
 have two options:

 - waiting for the first task synchronously
 - polling the first task asynchronously.

-If we always wait for the first task to start its continuation, the asynchronicity has no purpose.
+If we always wait for the first task to start its continuation, the asynchronicity has **no purpose**.
 If we always poll for
-the first task, we waste resources and an extra thread to repeatedly check the status of the first task.
+the first task, we **waste resources** and an extra thread to repeatedly check the status of the first task.

-For this reason, the most common extension proposed for [std::future]
+For this reason, the most common **extension** proposed for [std::future]
 is [continuations](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3784.pdf), such as implemented in
 Microsoft's [PPL], [async++], [continuable].